raspberrypilearning/comic-character/en/quiz1/question_3.md

 Look at the code using a few DOM method tools.

-What does this code do when the "submit-button" is clicked?
+What does this code do when the element with the attribute "submit-button" is clicked?

 --- code ---
 ---